Ford Piquette Avenue Plant: Ford period

 From October 1904 to the end of 1909, Ford Motor Company assembled car models B, C, F, K, N, R, S, and T at the Piquette Avenue Plant.
 Ford models B and C were the first car models produced at the factory starting in late 1904, and production of the Ford Model F began the following February.
-The vast majority of factory tasks were done by men, except for magneto assembly, which was done by women.
+Most of the factory tasks were done by men, except for magneto assembly, which was done by women.
 Hand tools were used for the assembly work at fixed stations, and the completed components would be brought by hand to the chassis for final assembly.
 Completed cars were shipped to the company's distributors and dealers by rail using a spur line behind the building, which connected to a Michigan Central Railroad main line.
 Due to variations in demand and car model changeover, the number of employees varied constantly, ranging from as low as 300 to as high as 700.
 The company did not recognize labor unions at the factory.
 Ford Motor Company was a member of the Employers’ Association of Detroit, an organization that prevented most of the city's factories from unionizing until the 1930s.

 In 1905, Ford Motor Company was the fourth-largest car producer in the United States, behind Cadillac, Rambler, and Oldsmobile.
 In the company's early years, most major components in its cars were manufactured by outside companies, including the "running gear" (the chassis, engine, transmission, drive shaft, and axles), which was supplied by the Dodge Brothers Company.
 That began to change in early 1906, when the Ford Manufacturing Company, a new, separate company created by Henry Ford and some Ford Motor Company stockholders, started to make engines and transmissions for the upcoming Ford Model N. The Ford Manufacturing Company was located at the Bellevue Avenue Plant, a leased factory off of Bellevue Avenue in Detroit.
 The Bellevue Avenue Plant was used until 1908, by which time almost all manufacturing of major components for Ford Motor Company cars was taking place at the Piquette Avenue Plant.
 Model N production began at the Piquette Avenue Plant in July 1906.
 That same month, Henry Ford bought the Ford Motor Company shares owned by fellow company co-founder Alexander Malcomson.
 While Malcomson was with the company, he and Henry Ford disagreed over the type of car that the company should produce.
 Malcomson preferred expensive cars, like the Ford Model K; Henry Ford favored inexpensive cars, like the Model N. Once Malcomson was no longer part of the company, Henry Ford, now with uncontested control, focused the company's efforts towards making cheap cars exclusively.
 The success of the Model N made Ford Motor Company the largest automaker in the United States by the end of 1906, a distinction that it would hold for twenty years.